cybnity/foundation/implementations-line/framework/domain/designview-packages.md

 ## PURPOSE
 Presentation of the design view regarding the sub-packages of `org.cybnity.framework.domain` project.

+# DESIGN VIEW
+The technical description regarding behavior and best usage is maintained into the Javadoc of each component.

 # STRUCTURE MODELS
 Several packages are implemented to organize the components (e.g specification elements, implementation components) additionnaly to these provided by this package.